 In all these cases, you can create a compressed file, such as a ZIP file, which can contain multiple original files.
-How much smaller the compressed version is compared to the original depends on the file type.
-Many video, image, and office document formats are already compressed and will only become marginally smaller.
+How much smaller the compressed version is than the original depends on the file type.
+Many video, image and office document formats are already compressed and will only become marginally smaller.

 - 1. In the GNOME Files content area, right-click the directory you want to archive, then click Compress. - 2.
-Enter an archive file name. - 3.
-Select a file extension from the drop-down box. - .zip files are supported on most operating systems, including Windows. - .tar.gz files are compatible with most Linux and Unix systems. - .7z files offer better compression ratios than other formats, but are not as widely supported. - 4.
+Accept the default archive file name or provide a new one. - 3.
+Select a file extension from the drop-down box. - . zip files are supported on most operating systems, including Windows\. - .tar.gz files are compatible with most Linux\ and Unix\ systems. - .7z files usually offer better compression ratios than other formats, but are not as widely supported. - 4.
 Specify a location for the archive file, then click Create.